GANPerf/Semi-SSL/README.md

 Note: c_n=  number of unlabeled data cycling(clustering) times.

-## Classifiaction accuracy of our method and fixmatch on Cifar100 with a randomly initialized Resnet-50 network
+## Classifiaction accuracy of our method and fixmatch on cifar100 with a randomly initialized Resnet-50 network (pretrained=False)

 | Method/ratio of dataset usage (labeled) |1%|5%|10% |15%|
 | -- | -- | -- | -- | -- |